 Mapping Modifier Groups

 Entering the menu mapping for modifiers is often the most complex part of POS menu mapping, particularly when the menu utilizes nested choices (i.e. choices that depend on a previous choice by the customer).
-Reach out to the email@example.com if you have questions since mapping modifiers differ based on the POS system you are mapping to.
-The person who maintains the POS database on your end will be most familiar with the product and modifier data structures and thus is likely the best person to complete the menu mapping portion.
+The individual who maintains the POS database on your end will be most familiar with the product and modifier data structures and thus is likely the best person to complete the menu mapping portion.
 The articles listed below, with instructions on mapping to various POS systems, has detailed instructions on mapping modifiers.
 Reach out to the firstname.lastname@example.org if you have further questions.

 Mapping Documents Based on POS